PaulHax/kwiver/doc/manuals/tools/dump-klv.rst

 dump-klv
 ========

-This program displays the KLV metadata packets that are embedded in a video file.
+This program displays a subset of metadata derived from the KLV packets embedded in a video file.
 The default behavior is to print the metadata to standard output for all frames of the video.
 This can be restricted to a subset of frames.
-The metadata can be saved to a separate file in either a ``csv`` format to two different variations of a ``json`` formatted file.
+The summarized metadata can be saved to a separate file in either ``csv`` or ``json`` format, or the full interpreted contents of the KLV packets can be saved to ``json`` (``-e klv-json``).

 TODO: Add examples of output?